SSC CGL Time Management 2026: Best Section Order, Time Split & Mock Strategy

 This single rule increases attempts by 5–10 questions.

-Best Section Order for SSC CGL
+SSC CHSL 2026 Best Section Order

 Choose based on your strength.

-Recommended Order (Most Students)
+Recommended Order

 English → Reasoning → GA → Quant